michaelkernaghan/Machine-learning-lectures/README.md

-# Machine Learning Lectures Website
+# Machine Learning explorations Website

-This repository hosts the web content and backend scripts for a series of educational lectures on Machine Learning (ML) and Artificial Intelligence (AI).
-The website aims to provide insightful lectures ranging from introductory topics to advanced discussions on ML techniques, including practical examples implemented through Python scripts.
+This repository hosts the web content and backend scripts for a series of educational explorations on Machine Learning (ML) and Artificial Intelligence (AI).
+The website aims to provide insightful explorations ranging from introductory topics to advanced discussions on ML techniques, including practical examples implemented through Python scripts.

 ## Features

-- **Educational Content**: Detailed HTML pages for each lecture covering various topics in machine learning and AI.
+- **Educational Content**: Detailed HTML pages for each exploration covering various topics in machine learning and AI.
 - **Interactive Examples**: Use of Python scripts to demonstrate practical applications like generating dog names using bigrams.
 - **Responsive Design**: The website is designed to be fully responsive, providing a good user experience across different devices.